matt-y/gemini-mode/README.md

 Emacs major mode for working with the [text/gemini file type](https://gemini.circumlunar.space/docs/specification.html).

-This is still in major development, and is not feature complete.
+This is still in major development, and is not nearly feature complete.
+This started as a way to learn a bit more about emacs and practice some elisp.
+If we get a fun mode out of it, all the better.

+## Roadmap

+The immediate roadmap of things that are yet to be done is below.
+Font lock/syntax highlighting for these various things is also something that will be added incrementally throughout - once I figure out how it works, at least.

+- Header subtree promotion/demotion
+- Link lines
+- Preformatted text blocks
+- Unordered lists
+- Quote lines

 ## "Quick" start